Momokuri has its problems – more if you think about it too much – but still manages to someone make me smile.

-Kurihara is obsessed with taking photos of Momotsuki (a boy who is a year younger) and once she has taken 100 photos she asks him out.
-They begin dating but both of these characters have a few issues.
+Kurihara is obsessed with taking photos of Momotsuki (a boy who is a year younger) and once she has taken 100 photos she asks him out with very limited expectations that he would say yes.
+They begin dating but both of these characters have a few issues (the stalking and straw stealing being only the tip of the ice-berg).

 The two of these characters complement each other perfectly (given she’s overly attentive and he is attention starved) but that doesn’t make this a good relationship.
 The two of them are feeding each other’s worst traits and that just seems like it can’t possibly be sustainable long term.

-Secondly, the side characters.
+Secondly, we have the side characters of Momokuri.
 At times these characters are far more interesting than the central couple but they do not get any real development.
-At times there are hints that they have their own relationships forming and own issues to deal with, but these are quickly swept away and then forgotten as we plow along following Momotsuki and Kurihara.
+At times there are hints that they have their own relationships forming and own issues to deal with, but these are quickly swept away and then forgotten as we plough along following Momotsuki and Kurihara.

-As a result, while the friends are in the story, and occasionally used for key narrative points (like getting the main characters moving at all), they are pretty under-developed and underused.
+As a result, while the friends are in the story, and occasionally used for key narrative points (like getting the main characters moving at all), they are pretty under-developed and underused and leave you wondering why so many were needed if they served such little purpose.

-Thirdly the visuals are less than impressive.
+Thirdly, and this one is going to be a problem for a lot of viewers, the visuals are less than impressive.
 We get a lot of reused facial expressions, still images, frozen reaction shots, and occasionally just background rather than the characters who are talking.
 Not to mention, everything is kind of pink (there’s a lot of pink in this series).
-While this series clearly isn’t going for visual masterpiece at times episodes do seem lazy.
+While Momokuri clearly isn’t going for visual masterpiece at times episodes do seem lazy.

 Last criticism… Other than the central romance there really isn’t a story.
 You are just going to watch these characters go to school, go on dates and go through the usual anime clichés (sick visit, pool, picnic, etc).